 Alternative 6 would not alter the existing dynamics required to form a cooperative, but could require substantial changes to the current BUC cooperative contract, and would need to be considered by any future cooperative, to ensure that any eligible new member could be incorporated.
-Because any member could join a cooperative under Alternative 6, members with limited QS holdings (i.e., single vessel companies) may find this alternative attractive because it provides them the potential to participate in a cooperative even if they are not necessary to meet the minimum number of unique persons and QS permits required under other alternative.
-Because all eligible participants in the Amendment 80 sector could join a cooperative under this alternative, a greater proportion of the fleet could come under cooperative management under this alternative relative to the status quo and Alternatives 2 through 5 because participants would not be able to join any cooperative that does form, and those cooperative members would have more limited incentives, and ability, to purposefully exclude a specific member.
+Because any member could join a cooperative under Alternative 6, members with limited QS holdings (i.e., single vessel companies) may find this alternative attractive because it allows them to participate in a cooperative even if they are not necessary to meet the minimum number of unique persons and QS permits required under other alternative.

-2.4.7 GRS Suboption Modifying GRS to allow calculation based on retention among cooperatives
+2.4.7 GRS Suboption: Modifying GRS to allow calculation based on retention among cooperatives